jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 # Convolutional Neural Networks

 So, how does this network actually work?
 This is where I will talk about some of the theory.
-To build a convolutional neural network, which is the kind of network that this is, we need three basic building blocks:
+To build a convolutional neural network, which is the kind of deep neural network that this is, we need three basic building blocks:

 1. Convolution
 2. Resizing (in particular making the images smaller)